realityforge/planet_quake/docs/client.md

 ### BUILD_CLIENT_SLIM
 Slim client without extra file formats or server, only for connecting to games or rendering demos.

+### define USE_UNLOCKED_CVARS
+Adds a few additional Cvar for MAX_RENDER_COMMANDS, and one major change to auto expand the command buffer, and max poly lists.

+TODO: The auto expansion is also important for multiworld CMD replay features that allow a lot of processing to be cut out when the FPS is lowered for subordinate VMs.

+This expansion is slightly larger than the original Quake III Arena size.
+  So assets built are guaranteed to fit within the first memory allocation.
 ## Experimental server features

 Some server features require changes to the client component and server component.
 Server features are listed here, [server.md](../docs/server.md).